0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 The maintenance page takes you through the following node issues:

-- How to know if your node is working
+- How to know if your baker node is working
 - Update your node manually
 - Check your IP accessibility and peers
 - Tools for measuring node performance